Kkeller83/Wallsplash/README.md

 # Wallsplash
 ![Schermata del 2022-01-16 21-12-12](https://user-images.githubusercontent.com/87201918/149684180-5526e721-0994-4d29-8e56-4c0124fc64a1.png)

-Wallsplash allows you to change your linux wallpaper with beautiful wallpapers taken from the internet. (no unsplash or bing)
+Wallsplash allows you to change your linux wallpaper with beautiful wallpapers taken from the https://4kwallpapers.com/. (no unsplash or bing)

 Wallsplash is a script to change wallpapers on Gnome.
 Download beautiful random images from the internet and update your Gnome wallpaper.
 Can be used with cronie, and needs to have notify-send installed to send you notifications.